dgrisham/csci400/README.md

 ## Assignments and Class Exercises

 The [assignments](assignments) and [class\_exercises](class_exercises) folders
-contains Markdown files that Github can render nicely for you, so it's best to view them in Github itself.
+contain Markdown files that Github can render nicely for you, so it's best to view them in Github itself.
 These files will also include links to other files in this repository, which will also be work well within Github.
 You can also view these (and any of the `.md` files) in a regular ol' text editor, and they